Diabetes Travel Insurance - Get Going Travel Insurance

 • 14 Day Cooling Off Period

-However, having diabetes shouldn’t stop you from enjoying a well-deserved break.
+However, having diabetes or other medical conditions shouldn’t be a barrier to enjoying a well-deserved holiday.
 So, as long as your condition is well managed, under-control, and declared during the travel insurance quote process, there’s no reason why you can’t sit back and relax somewhere warm overseas (or whatever your idea of a holiday is!).
-To make sure that you can look forward to jetting off with full protection, why not take out a specialist medical travel insurance quote with us?
+To make sure that you can look forward to jetting off with suitable protection, why not take out a travel insurance quote with us to cover your diabetes or many other medical conditions?
 You can get a quote here.

 Do I need to declare diabetes on my travel insurance?

 Yes, you do.
-While it may not be common knowledge, it’s important that you declare any medical condition when taking out travel insurance cover.
-Much like all other medical conditions, you must declare your condition when purchasing a policy to make sure you have suitable travel insurance protection and cover in place, should the unexpected happen while you are away.
-If you don’t declare your full medical history and later need to submit a claim related to your condition, you may not be covered.
+While it may not be common knowledge, it’s important that you declare all medical conditions when taking out travel insurance cover.
+Much like other medical conditions, you must declare your condition when purchasing a policy to make sure you have suitable travel insurance protection and cover in place, should the unexpected happen while you are away.
+If you don’t declare your full medical history and later need to submit a claim related to your condition, you may not be covered and left to pay any associated costs.
 You can declare your medical condition easily online by answering a few short questions about your general health when you get a quote, or by calling our friendly customer service team.

 Travel insurance for people with type 1 and/or type 2 diabetes